Vilja in Swedish means willpower, guts, determination. And that is something Vilja has got lots of!

 stamina and cure diesease without having access to an alchemy station.
 She can also learn to make new potions if you give her a recipe.

 - Cooking.
 If Vilja has appropriate ingredients in her inventory, she can cook you a meal on the fly.
 Once you are married, she will also offer not only the "Homecooked meal" but also a special bonus dish that is else not available in Skyrim.

 - Torches.
 If she has firewood and linenwraps, she can make torches for you.

 - Playing music.
 Vilja wants to become a bard, and is always happy to play for you.
 From start, she can only play the drums, but after completing some of her quests, she will be able to play flute and lute as well as sing for you.
 Thanks to Adrien Ortone (KindaInappropriate) (lute) and Bosa123 (flute) she also has her very own music that she can play.

 - Playing for the audience.
 Once you have completed some of Vilja's quests, she will be able to entertain the audience in some of the inns, and she will actually even earn some money on it!
 It is up to you to decide when or if she should play for the audience.

-- Playing music with you. with ver 3, Vilja can play music together with you - see section new in ver 3.0.
+- Playing music with you. with ver 3, Vilja can play music together with you - see change-log for ver 3.0.